 Brian MacKay’s appointment as musical director in 2002 opened a new chapter in the choir’s history.
 His focus has been on development.
 The choir has grown to about 70 voices.
 Vocal coaching and workshops have significantly improved the quality of the choir.
 The formation of Saint George’s Sinfonia has ensured that the choir has high quality orchestral support, and a number of collaborative ventures with other groups are planned.

-When Brian left in 2009, he was succeeded by Marion Doherty, who is both a musical academic of considerable distinction, and a choral trainer of very wide experience.
+Brian he was succeeded by Marion Doherty, who is both a musical academic of considerable distinction, and a choral trainer of very wide experience.
 Marion took the choir on a nine-season musical journey through over 500 years of music, from the glorious polyphony of the renaissance to the cutting edge of the 21st century.